 where θ is the angle of arrival of the radio-frequency wave (degrees above the horizon).
 These limits take into account only free space attenuation and no polarization mismatch was considered.

-One of these studies considered aircraft altitudes up to 12 km, which increases the number of A-ESIM considered in the simulation.
-Atmospheric gases attenuation along the path from the earth station to the terrestrial station was not taken into account.
+One of these studies considered aircraft altitudes up to 12 km, which increases the number of A-ESIMs considered in the simulation.
+Atmospheric gases attenuation along the path from the earth station to the terrestrial station was not taken into account which could impact the results of the studies.
 For altitudes above 10 km, this study showed a slight exceedance to the long-term protection criteria for a fixed station with a 29 dBi gain antenna.
 To address this slight exceedance, this study considered that the above mask would need to be 6 dB more stringent for aircraft at altitudes above 10 km and up to 12 km in order to meet the protection criteria.
 It was agreed that further simulations should be performed to address this case.

 Another study employed a static methodology to derive an A-ESIM PFD mask to protect the terrestrial station based on a I/N value of -10 dB not to be exceeded from a single A-ESIM.
 This study considered the parameters of a fixed service station with highest maximum antenna gain provided by WP 5C, taking into account worst case scenario.
 It concluded that the PFD mask not to be exceeded from emission of earth stations on aircraft in the frequency band 12.75-13.25 GHz should be: